-Tour Dates: May 27 - June 4.
+Tour Dates: May 26 - June 3.

-Day 5: Nova Bystrice - Slavonice - Dacice - Telc (55 km/35 miles).
-Today offers so much to see.
-There are some climbs on the way but the rewards are more than worth it.
-First of all, after a short ride from our hotel, we visit the Gothic Landstejn Castle built in the 12th century as a fort.
-The spectacular views of "Czech Canada" from the top of the castle's watchtower are worth the climb.
-Next we ride to Slavonice, one of the best preserved historical towns in Europe and nicknamed the Renaissance Pearl.
-We visit the town's main Renaissance square.
+Day 5: Nova Bystrice - Telc (35 miles/55 km).
+Today, there are some climbs ahead of us but the rewards are more than worth it.
+First, after a short ride from our hotel, we visit the Gothic Landstejn Castle, originally built in the 12th century as a fort.
+The spectacular views of the surrounding countryside from the top of the castle's tallest tower are worth the climb.
+Next we ride to Slavonice, beautifully preserved little historical town nicknamed the Renaissance Pearl.
+We’ll take a break here and visit the town's main Renaissance square.

 Also see tour packages in:

-Europe Czech Republic Outdoor: Land Rambler Bicycle Touring Archeology/History
+Europe Czech Republic Outdoor: Land Rambler Bicycle Touring

 Email it to a friend: